Can I Leave the State While on Workers’ Comp?

 Family EmergencyNotify claims managerReschedule conflicting medical or vocational appointmentsUnhelpful claims managers could say missing medical or vocational appointments is non-cooperation

 Permanent MoveFind a new doctor in your new locationCan be difficult to get medical treatment.
-If you need medical then you need a doctor
+The claim may close soon

 New Job OfferNotify claims managers.
 Be sure you can perform the new job duties before your claim closesClaim closing before you know if you can perform the job dutiesClaim may close soon